sigp/lighthouse/book/src/merge-migration.md

 This document provides detail for users who want to run a merge-ready Lighthouse node.

-> The merge is occuring on mainnet in September.
+> The merge is occurring on mainnet in September.
 You _must_ have a merge-ready setup by September 6
 > 2022.

 ## Necessary Configuration